 Once an impoverished island, Mykonos is now the hippest place on Earth – according to the Kiwi.com’s 200 Coolest Destinations

 The ancient fishing villages of the Cyclades are some of the most photogenic in the world, and Mykonos is surely the most popular of these already.
-But a further accolade is that it’s topping the list of Kiwi.com’s 200 Coolest Destinations, showing that the Greek island is increasing in popularity at an ever-growing rate.
+But a further accolade is that it’s topping the list of Kiwi.com’s 200 Coolest Destinations for 2017, showing that the Greek island is increasing in popularity at an ever-growing rate.

 Once Mykonos was one of the poorest of all of Greece’s many islands; the economy stagnated through the nineteenth century after years of shipping passed through its ports.
 Now, it is perhaps the richest, and one of the most expensive.

 That hasn’t stopped the island from blowing up on social media.
 Zoella and Alfie Deyes, two of the world’s most popular YouTubers, holiday there every summer, and Instagram posts from the island garner a huge amount of likes.
 As we reported a few months back, people are increasingly choosing their holidays based on what they see on social media.